 - Remove the soil of the cactus without damaging it.
 First, put on gardening gloves to protect yourself and the plant.
 To remove the soil, use a spatula to separate it from the rim of the cactus pot.
-Then carefully remove the soil, taking care not to damage the cactus.
+Then, carefully remove the soil, being careful not to damage the cactus.
 You can use tools such as a rake or a root scratcher.

-- Look if there are roots in bad health and prune them.
+- Look for roots in bad health and prune them.

-- Now is the time to look if there are fungus or pests on the roots.
+- Now is the time to look for fungus or pests on the roots.
 If so, use a special pesticide or fungicide for cactus.
-The cinnamon powder is a very effective natural one.
+Cinnamon powder is a very effective and natural one.

 - Prepare the bottom of the cactus pot with gravel to allow a good drainage.
 Then add a specific soil for cactus.
 Leave a hole in the centre to put the plant in.

 - Put your cactus or succulent in the hole.
-Fill in the spaces until there are no voids.
+Fill in the spaces.
 With the help of a chopstick, you can push the soil to make sure there are no air spaces.
 Make sure that the cactus is well fixed to the pot and does not move.